tropicalmentat/aoi-flood-detection/README.md

 2. Poverty Incidence Dataset (as of 2020) (as a .SHP)
 3. Pre and post event .SAFE files of Sentinel1b

+The Poverty Incidence .shp file dataset default location is in the `/data` directory.

 To execute the processing of Sentinel1b datasets, use the following command `./run.sh -s sentinel1b`.

 ###### ALOS2-PALSAR2

 1. Pre and post event .zip files that contain the images
+2. Poverty Incidence Dataset (as of 2020) (as a .SHP)

+The Poverty Incidence .shp file dataset default location is in the `/data` directory.

 To execute the processing of ALOS2-PALSAR2 datasets use the following command `./run.sh -s alos2palsar2`